 Yes.
 You must upload an transcript from each university you have attended.
 You can scan your transcripts and save them as one document.

 All applicants must have a minimum overall 3.0 GPA (4.0 scale).
 Unfortunately, we cannot accept applications from students who do not meet this criterion.

 SROP is only for domestic students (U.S., permanent residents, or non-U.S. citizens with DACA).
 Non-U.S. citizens without DACA are ineligible.

-We are not able to accept students currently enrolled at the University of Michigan.
-For currently enrolled U-M students, please contact the Undergraduate Research Opportunity Program for more information on summer internships at U-M. Also, visit the Committee on Institutional Cooperation (CIC) website for more information on other SROP programs.
+We are not able to accept students currently enrolled at the University of Michigan, Ann Arbor.
+Currently enrolled U-M students should contact the Undergraduate Research Opportunity Program for more information on summer internships at U-M. Also, visit the Big Ten Academic Alliance website for more information on other SROP programs.

 The program is for students who will be juniors or seniors after participating in the program.

 You must be returning to complete at least one semester of undergraduate education after completing the SROP experience.